-Evergreen content describes content that continues to be useful to readers long after it’s published.
-For example, publishing a piece of content on the ‘Best Father’s Day Sales 2020’ will no longer be relevant for a reader after June 21, 2020.
-But a piece on ‘DIY Crafts Your Kid Can Make for Father’s Day’ can remain relevant each year, leading into Father’s Day since nothing about the topic is tied to a particular date.
+With the right strategy, digital content can be the gift that keeps on giving.
+Trending (i.e. time-sensitive) content can be an important part of your editorial plan, but evergreen content can perform long after publication.
+Evergreen content describes the content that continues to be useful to readers long after it’s published.
+For example, publishing a piece of content on the ‘Most Popular Baby Names in 2020’ will no longer be as relevant for an intrigued parent-to-be in 2021.
+But a piece on ‘Best Kid Jokes’ can remain relevant each year, since nothing about the topic is tied to a particular date.

 Regardless of the day, the above four pieces of content remain relevant to the person searching on Google for those topics.

 1. People search for it year-round.